Viet Nam Passport Ranking

-The Vietnamese passport currently ranks on the 86th place according to the Guide visa index.
+The Vietnamese passport currently ranks on the 86th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 54 countries.
-The passport ranking has remained steady over the past years.
+The Passport Ranking has remained steady over the past years.
 The government works on improving international relations to have access to more countries visa free.
 Vietnamese passport holders have visa-free access and visas on arrival to countries such as Indonesia, Philippines, Chile, Sri Lanka and Thailand.
 Vietnamese citizens do however require a visa to enter 172 destinations in the world such as China, Turkey, Russia, the United States and the entire European Union.
 This high visa requirement results in a low mobility score.

 The Socialist Republic of Vietnam is a former French colony.
 Located in Southeastern Asia, it consists of 58 provinces.
 It borders Cambodia, Laos and China.
 The most important provinces are Ho chi Minh, Ha noi and Thanh Hoa.
 Vietnam is the 19th largest country in Asia with a surface area of 331,212 square kilometers.
 Its climate is tropical in the south and monsoonal in the north.
 Its terrain is characterized by mountains in the north, central highlands and flat deltas.